Iran's leader rejects call to surrender, saying US intervention would cause 'irreparable damage'

 Khamenei dismissed the “threatening and absurd statements” by Trump.

-A state TV anchor had read Khamenei's statement earlier, before the video was aired.
-Iran followed a similar sequence in releasing an earlier statement from the supreme leader, perhaps as a security measure.
-His location is not known.
+“Americans should know that any military involvement by the U.S. will undoubtedly result in irreparable damage to them.”

-His voice echoed as he sat in a room with beige curtains.
-An Iranian flag and a portrait of Grand Ayatollah Ruhollah Khomeini, who Khamenei succeeded in 1989, hung behind him.
+Iran released Khamenei’s statement before the video was aired, perhaps as a security measure.
+His location is not known, and it was impossible to discern from the tight shot, which showed only beige curtains, an Iranian flag and a portrait of Grand Ayatollah Ruhollah Khomeini, Khamenei's immediate predecessor, who died in 1989.

-An Iranian official had earlier Wednesday warned that U.S. intervention would risk “all-out war.”
+An Iranian diplomat had warned earlier Wednesday that U.S. intervention would risk “all-out war.”

 Foreign Ministry spokesman Esmail Baghaei did not elaborate, but thousands of American troops are based in nearby countries within range of Iran's weapons.
 The U.S. has threatened a massive response to any attack.